I wasn't expecting to write about Dialogue systems in Godot for this issue, and yet here we are.

 So, I decided to take a quick look at whatever there was to be found.
 Here, I'm assuming that if even someone like Miziziziz is asking about the topic, then clearly Godot doesn't have a default, go-to solution.

 Now, even an uncultured swine like myself knows that there is a myriad of ways to make a dialogue system for your game, and your engine of choice will probably just leave that up to you instead of forcing a fixed way down your throat, so I'm not saying Godot is lacking an integrated system or anything around those lines.

 Also, this will NOT be a post about the best way to make a dialogue system in Godot, but a small collection of the option you have at your disposal.
 Mainly the tools and plugins readily available for Godot devs.
 I'm not going to take into account external tools without a Godot module/plugin.
 This is not a general compendium of dialogue tools. for game development.

 Let's start by getting the most basic part out of the way: Yes, you can just hardcode a system on Godot with ease.
 Shocking!.

-For a Json file based Dialogue, GDQuest have a couple of videos for their Open source RPG project:
+For a JSON file based Dialogue, GDQuest has a couple of videos for their Open source RPG project:

 🧰 But what about tools?